-What to make of teaching on clinical rotations, and how to get taught
+What to make of teaching on a clinical rotation, and how to get taught

 Students often feel that time spent on the ward is not “high-yield”, and in many ways that is true – particularly for university exams.
 The goal of medical school is to make you a safe, competent and compassionate doctor – without passing exams you don’t get to be a doctor at all, but without decent clinical exposure it’s hard to be any good.
 How to get the best of both?